implydata/druid-public/JENKINS.md

 There two types of nodes mentioned in this jenkinsfile: `lightweightNode` and `heavyNode`

-The essential difference between them is number of executor per node: `lightweightNode` has 3 executors which means it can run three jobs simultaneosly - so that type is used for simple jobs that don't use docker runtime (e.g maven check, license check, etc); `heavyNode` has only one executor - so the only one job can be launched on such node - this usefull for expensive jobs and/or jobs that uses docker runtime (integration tests)
+The essential difference between them is number of executor per node: `lightweightNode` is one of 3 executors which means there can be 3 such jobs running in the single instance - so that type is used for simple jobs that don't use docker runtime (e.g maven check, license check, etc); `heavyNode` is single executor on an instance - so no more than one job can be running at any moment - this is usefull for expensive jobs and/or jobs that directly uses docker runtime (integration tests)

+`lightweightNode` represents a one of multiple executors on node under label `jenkinsOnDemandMultiExec`, node config are stored as helm chart values in `qa-infrastructure` repository: https://github.com/implydata/qa-infrastructure/blob/8e1cbe772c664070fc94640f07b6393141b8c1b8/modules/cicd/jenkins/values.yml#L1438-L1471

+`heavyNode` represents single executor on node under label `jenkinsOnDemand`, node config: https://github.com/implydata/qa-infrastructure/blob/8e1cbe772c664070fc94640f07b6393141b8c1b8/modules/cicd/jenkins/values.yml#L1363-L1397

+These configs can be changed [using terraform](#node-config-management)

-In this jenkinsfile there are closures referenced for both types:
+In the jenkinsfile there are closures referenced for both types of nodes:

 ```groovy
 def heavyNode = { body ->